 Little did we know…

-A year after his business failed, John had emigrated to London, Ontario Canada, was working as a watchmaker and married to Eliza Jane Barry, daughter of a former Irish military officer.
+A year after his business failed, John had emigrated to Ontario Canada, was working as a watchmaker and married to Eliza Jane Barry, daughter of a former Irish military officer.
 During the next 10 years they had four children.
 The second one, William Jonas, born in 1875, was our grandfather.
+His middle name, Jonas, came from Eliza’s father and grandfather, Jonas Barry.

 Eliza Brodie died in 1884 shortly after giving birth to their daughter Mary, who also died, and John remarried in 1887 to Mary Holmes.
 A historical account describes the family by recounting that “All the children in the Brodie-Holmes family contributed to the family’s well-being by holding down employment, entering the carpentry, watchmaking, and blacksmithing trades.”
 From later records listing his occupation, William Jonas must have been the sibling that entered the carpentry trade.
 Within the next few years, William and his two sisters emigrated to the U.S., settling in Chicago.
 Even though the historical document describing the family was based on the achievements of one of Mary Holmes daughters, none of the occupations of other females in the family are referenced.